Rational points on K3 surfaces of degree 2

-To show this we use \cite[Proposition 3.8]{twofibs}, which states that if a smooth projective surface $Y$ admits two different elliptic fibrations\footnote{We do not require elliptic fibrations to have a section.} $f_1$ and $f_2$, then there exists an explicit Zariski closed subset $Z\subset Y$ such that if $Y(\QQ)\backslash Z(\QQ)\neq \emptyset$ then $Y(\QQ)$ is Zariski dense in $Y$.
+\begin{proof} To show this we use \cite[Proposition 3.8]{twofibs}, which states that if a smooth projective surface $Y$ admits two different genus 1 fibrations $f_1$ and $f_2$, then there exists an explicit Zariski closed subset $Z\subset Y$ such that if $Y(\QQ)\backslash Z(\QQ)\neq \emptyset$ then $Y(\QQ)$ is Zariski dense in $Y$.
 In our case, it is enough to take $Z$ to be the union of the singular fibres of $f_1$ and $f_2$ and the sets $T_1$ and $T_2$ which we now define.
 First, for $i=1,2$ suppose we have a rational map $\alpha_i:Y\dashrightarrow Y$ respecting $f_i$ such that its restriction to the generic fibre $\mathcal{Y}_i$ is not merely a translation by an element of the Jacobian $J(\mathcal{Y} _i)$.
-Then $T_i$ is the union of all points $P$ lying on smooth fibres of $f_i$ such that $\alpha_i(P)$ is a torsion point on the smooth fibre $f_i^{-1}(f_i(P))$ with distinguished point $P$.
+We define $T_i$ to be the union of all points $P$ lying on smooth fibres of $f_i$ such that $\alpha_i(P)$ is a torsion point on the smooth fibre $f_i^{-1}(f_i(P))$ with distinguished point $P$.
 For more details, see \cite[Section 2]{twofibs}.